moodle/devdocs/general/development/process/integration-review.md

 It would be good practice to also add a line like "This is a backport of MDL-YYYYY." in the amended commit comment.
 :::

 You can probably copy the testing instructions from the original issue.
 If so, make it clear you done this by saying something like "Copied from MDL-66327".
-Of course, if you can improve the instructions, feel free to edit. {tracker MDL-66614} and {tracker MDL-66327} are probably a reasonably good example fo what should be done.
+Of course, if you can improve the instructions, feel free to edit.
+[MDL-66614](https://tracker.moodle.org/browse/MDL-66614) and [MDL-66327](https://tracker.moodle.org/browse/MDL-66327) are probably a reasonably good example fo what should be done.

 ### Polite note about bug classification